Rev Gerald T. Bustin, youngest son of the EBM founder, was born in Nassau, Bahamas

 He also believes that this revival will be brought about by a cleansing of the Body of Jesus Christ so that the true life of Jesus will become visible in His body and that this will result in making Jesus visible to the whole world.

-For the past 7 years she has served as Vice President of EBM International founded by her grandfather 75 years ago.
 She also serves as Administrator of Family Care Givers a Nurse Registry, which is set up to help bring support to EBM International and all the ministries involved with it.
-In addition she assists her father Gerald Bustin as associate Pastor for Open Door Community Church.
+In addition she assists her father as associate Pastor for Open Door Community Church.

-If you or your church would like to have Wendy come speak on missions or on living the life you were born to live please contact her at AbundancewithWendy@gmail.com or through EBM International.
+If you or your church would like to have Wendy come speak on missions or on living the life you were born to live, please contact her at AbundancewithWendy@gmail.com or connect with her on social media under MisfitforJesus.